Charlotte of Mecklenburg-Strelitz, Queen of the United Kingdom

 Queen Charlotte by Sir Thomas Lawrence, 1789; Credit – Wikipedia

-Queen Charlotte died on November 17, 1818, at Kew Palace seated in a small armchair holding the hand of her eldest son.
-She was buried in the Royal Tomb House at St. George’s Chapel Windsor.
+Queen Charlotte died on November 17, 1818, at Kew Palace, seated in a small armchair holding the hand of her eldest son.
+She was buried in the Royal Tomb House at St. George’s Chapel, Windsor.
 Charlotte is the second longest-serving consort in British history.
 Only her descendant, Prince Philip, Duke of Edinburgh, husband of Queen Elizabeth II, served as a consort longer.
 King George III was unaware of his wife’s death.
 He died at Windsor Castle on January 29, 1820, six days after the death of his fourth son, Edward, Duke of Kent.
-The Duke of Kent’s only child, a daughter, was only eight months old when her father died, but 17 years later she succeeded to the throne as Queen Victoria.
+The Duke of Kent’s only child, a daughter, was only eight months old when her father died, but seventeen years later, she succeeded to the throne as Queen Victoria.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.